 A title card claims the film is based on a viral video known as “Sleep Study GR16 1971.”
 Naturally, I searched YouTube for videos with that label and found one post from March 21, 2011.
 On March 11, 2013, not quite two full years later, I was only the 1,049th view.
 That hit counter will undoubtedly see a significant spike once the home video drop goes wider (UPDATE: That number is 135,458 as of June 3rd, 2015), but it is still a far distance from the six figure number displayed in the movie for the same URL.
 It certainly does not fuel the notion that interest in this supposed phenomenon is spreading like wildfire.

 As of this writing, which is about one week before the DVD/Blu-ray release, a Google search for any of the principal names featured in the film, including “Aleister Ravenscroft,” “Charlie Crowe Camfield,” and “Sophie Lacombe,” yields zero results related to “Shadow People” in the top positions.
 With website hosting readily available on the cheap, someone should have spent $40 to put up a couple of phony pages, at least for the first month of release.

 Although the movie is not scary, the structure of the film is fantastic and incredibly well executed.
 Some of the “actual footage” used seems to be culled from a real documentary while the rest is from something called, “The Shot Heard Round the Web” (another set of terms that return nothing when entered in Google).
 I do not know what the real source is, but every clip oozed authenticity.
 If only the narrative technique had been employed on a better story.
 Hopefully director Matthew Arnold will apply this aptitude to a full “found footage” horror film on his next go, and leave the Shadow People to Cambodian campfire tales.

-NOTE: This movie was previously known by the title "The Door."
+NOTE: "Shadow People" was previously known by the title "The Door."